navruzbek1992/glam/README.md

 ## "Generalized Lehmann's Alternative Model"

-This library is a set functions to estimate asymmetry and location of random variables based on non-parametric approach.
+This library estimates asymmetry and location of random variables based on non-parametric approach.
 Theoretical development is presented in Miura and Tsukahara (1993).

 ## Installation

-Install devtools first in order to install glam package from github.
+Steps:

-library(devtools)
+- devtools is required in order to install glam package from github. (library(devtools))

-install_github('navruzbek1992/glam3')
+- install_github('navruzbek1992/glam3')

-library(glam3)
+- load the library (library(glam3))

 ## Example

-Generate random numbers and use glam function.
+First generate random numbers and apply glam function.
 Glam function requries par value to start optimization and type of h function.
 H function could be chosen as "first", "second" and "third".

-mydata = rnorm(100, 2,3)
+mydata = rnorm(100, 2,3) ## normal dist.

 glam_func(mydata, par=c(mean(mydata),1), h_fun = 'first')

-Function returns location and asymmetry estimates.
+Function returns location and asymmetry of random numbers' distribution.
+Random numberd could be generated from other distirbutions in order to see how the package estimates the assymetry based on non-parametric approach.